androidseb25/iGotify-Notification-Assistent/README.md

 2. Please use the latest and recommended version of docker and docker compose
 3. Copy the code down below in the yaml file
 4. change environment variables in the compose file
-5. execute `docker compose up -d` to start the docker compose
+5. execute `docker-compose up -d` to start the docker compose

 &nbsp;
 ### Needed environment variables